netdioxadmin/Digitalocean-Wordpress-With-Terraform-Ansible-DynamicInventory/readme.md

 ## Accessing WordPress

-After the Terraform deployment is complete, you will find the IP address of the WordPress Droplet in a file named <projectname>-IP-Address.
-Use this IP address the wordpress server.
-Go to the Ansible Directory and run the play book `main.yml` this will install necessary packages and set mysql rootpassword and remove the test database and things.
-Then run the `wordpress.yml` play book and wordpress will be installed.
+The IP address of the WordPress Droplet can be found in a file with the  <projectname>-IP-Address after the Terraform deployment is finished.
+Use the WordPress server at this IP address.
+Run the primary play book from the Ansible Directory.This will configure the mysql root password, install the required packages, delete the test database, and other things.
+After that, launch the wordpress.yml playbook to install WordPress.

 ```
 ansible-playbook -i inventory main.yml